Clubs & Organizations

 Garden Club of Park Forest

 The Kiwanis Club of Park Forest, celebrating the vitality of our community for 67 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
 The club sponsors Key Clubs at Rich Township High Schools and has repeatedly been recognized with Distinguished Club Awards.
 It will celebrate an amazing 67th Annual Kiwanis Pancake Day on Saturday, October 6, 2018 at Rich East High School.
 Club dinner meetings are held on the first Tuesday of each month at 6:30 p.m. at Carlo’s Restaurant in Chicago Heights.
-The club also plans special service projects on the third Tuesday of each month.
-Call Elmer Washington at 708-816-8089 or email: firstname.lastname@example.org for additional information.
+The club also has special service project meetings on the third Tuesday of each month at 6:30 p.m. in the Park Forest Village Hall.
+Call Elmer Washington at 708-816-8089 or email firstname.lastname@example.org for additional information.

-League of Women Voters of the Park Forest Area (LWVPFA)
+League of Women Voters of The Park Forest Area

-The League of Women Voters of the Park Forest Area (LWVPFA) welcomes all persons (female and male alike) who are interested in promoting responsible government at any level.
+The Park Forest Area of the League of Women Voters (LWV) welcomes all persons (female and male alike) who are interested in promoting responsible government at any level.
 Good government does not happen without active citizen participation.
-The LWVPFA studies issues, gets to know public officials, observes public meetings, lobbies on issues, registers voters and provides many educational services including candidates’ forums.
-The LWVPFA does NOT support parties or candidates, but deals only with issues.
+The LWV studies issues, gets to know public officials, observes public meetings, lobbies on issues, registers voters and provides many educational services including candidates’ forums.
+The LWV does NOT support parties or candidates, but deals only with issues.
 We continue to support and lobby for increased school funding.

 Park Forest Photography Club